-As previously explained, when a person engages in honest work and acquires property or possessions as a result of that honest work, they have a right to decide how that property is to be used.
-So, any act which deliberately and willfully damages, destroys or takes their property is a crime.
+As previously explained, when a person engages in honest work and acquires property as a result of that honest work, they have a right to decide how that property is to be used.
+So, any act which deliberately and willfully damages, destroys or takes a person's property is a crime.
 Taking someone’s property is the crime we call theft or stealing.
 The crime of vandalism is damaging or destroying someone’s property.
-Arson is another crime.
+Arson is an example of this type of crime.

 Modern society also recognizes something called intellectual property.
 The ability of a person who invents something new to take out a patent so they can enjoy the profits from the sale of their invention is one example.
-Artists, writers, moviemakers and so forth are protected by copyright laws, which allow them to receive money from the benefit of their labor.
-There are similar protections in place now for software developers.
+Artists, writers, moviemakers, and other creative people are protected by copyright laws, which allow them to receive money from the benefit of their labor.
+There are similar protections now in place for software developers.

 Common Law and the Golden Rule

 This idea of crime we have just referenced is sometimes referred to as the “common law.”
 The common law is the law that is common to just about everyone.
 People, in general, recognize that these things are crimes when they are the victim of them.
-We have a sense of moral indignation when someone trespasses against our life, liberty or property or the life, liberty or property of someone we care about.
-We also recognize it’s wrong when it’s done to someone we care about.
+We have a sense of moral indignation when someone trespasses against our life, liberty, or property or the life, liberty, or property of someone we care about.
 We say, “That’s just not right!”

 Because we recognize these things are wrong when they are done to us, it should be logical and self-evident that it’s wrong when we do them to others.
 In fact, people have a conscience that tells them so.
 They can sear this conscience by failing to listen to it as they repeatedly ignore the unalienable rights of others.
 They can also learn to justify these things being done to those they deem as their enemies, allowing bitterness and hatred to choke out their sense of what is just and fair.
 But they will still recognize that they don’t like being treated this way.

-Thus, the idea of common law is rooted in also known as the Golden Rule.
+Thus, the idea of common law is also rooted in a principle known as the Golden Rule.
 The Golden Rule is expressed in the New Testament as follows.